The Halcyon Days | The Myth of Alcyone, the Kingfisher, and the Fourteen Days the Sea Falls Silent

 Dive into the world of Olympus Estate on Instagram for stunning Greek mythology, travel vibes, and cultural treasures

-The Greek winter contains a brief interval when the air settles, the sea smooths, and the world enters a rare state of clarity.
+The Greek winter contains a brief interval when the air settles, the sea smooths, and the coastline falls into a stillness that has been recorded and explained for more than two thousand years.
 This period is known as the Halcyon Days, a recurring window of atmospheric stability shaped by Mediterranean climate patterns and preserved in Greek mythology.
-Meteorologists describe it as a calm that appears between mid January and February when high pressure forms over the Aegean Sea and Ionian Sea.
-Wind readings fall to their lowest values on the Beaufort scale, and the coastline rests in a silence that feels older than the season itself.
+Meteorologists describe it as a calm that appears between mid-January and February, when high pressure forms over the Aegean and Ionian seas.
+Wind readings fall to their lowest values on the Beaufort scale, and the coastline holds a silence that predates any explanation for it.

 - Advertisement -